-A study in 2018 from the same group found that a high-salt diet contributed to cognitive deficits.
+A study in 2018 from the same team found that a high-salt diet contributed to cognitive deficits in mice.
 The mice in this study had memory impairment and were unable to complete the tasks of daily living such as building their nests.
 The conclusion from this earlier study was that the high-salt diet caused cells in the small intestine to release a molecule known as interleukin-17 (IL-17) which promotes inflammation as part of the body’s immune response.
 IL-17 enters the bloodstream where it prevented cells in the walls of the blood vessels from providing the brain with nitric oxide.
 Nitric oxide is crucial for relaxing and widening the blood vessels to allow blood to flow; a shortage of nitric oxide can restrict blood flow.

-Following up on these initial findings, the study published in Nature takes the research a step farther by investigating how a change in nitric oxide production in the blood vessels affects the stability of tau proteins in neurons.
+Following up on these initial findings, the study recently published in Nature takes the research a step farther by investigating how a change in nitric oxide production in the blood vessels affects the stability of tau proteins in neurons.

 In an interview about the research, Dr. Iadecola said: “tau becomes unstable by coming off the cytoskeleton.
 Tau is not supposed to be free in the cell.
 Once tau detaches from the cytoskeleton, the protein can accumulate in the brain, causing cognitive problems.”
 The research provides evidence for nitric oxide playing a role in keeping tau in check.